jackhwl/Vue/Vue3Fundamentals/Readme.md

 * Enabling HTML5 History Mode
 * Preventing Pages from Loading with Navigation Guards
 * Preventing Navigation Away from Pages with Navigation Guards
+## Section 6 Managing State and Server Communication with Vuex
+* Creating a Vuex Store